MrCee/Synology-Homebrew/README.md

     - A Synology NAS running DSM 7.2 or later.
     - SSH access to your NAS.
     - User homes enabled on your NAS.
+    - A scheduled task which ensures Homebrew is mounted after each restart.
+Detailed instructions are provided below.

 2. **Git Installation:**
     - Git is necessary for the installation process and can be installed via the Package Center Manager from [SynoCommunity](https://synocommunity.com).
 During Homebrew installation, Git will be updated to the latest version in Homebrew's path.
 If desired, you can uninstall the Synology Package Center version of Git afterwards.

-3. **Homebrew Setup:**
-    - Create a scheduled task to ensure Homebrew is mounted after each restart.
-Detailed instructions are provided below.

-4. **iTerm2 Configuration:**
+3. **iTerm2 Configuration:**
     - iTerm2 (or alternative other than the default MacOS Terminal.app) running on your local machine with compatible Nerd Fonts and a color profile for an improved visual experience. <BR>Refer to the [iTerm2 Configuration Guide](https://github.com/MrCee/Synology-Homebrew/wiki/iTerm2-Configuration) for a quick setup.

 ## Installation